Datta Damodar Naik: Writing

+In 2025, an FIR was registered against him after a derogatory remark on temple priests.

+In July 2026, a row erupted over an article on Shenoi Goembab written by him, leading to the withdrawal of his 1 crore donation to Konkani Bhasha Mandal and his resignation from the organisation, which was rejected.

 Awards and accolades

 Naik was awarded the 2016 Sahitya Akademi Award in Konkani for his book, Jai ki Jui.

 In January 2025, to celebrate his 70th birthday, he was felicitated at a function by politician and writer Shashi Tharoor, who presented Naik with a painting by artist Subodh Kerkar.

 Personal life

 Naik is based in Margao.
-He is also a philanthropist.
+He is also a philanthropist and donated a sum of rupees one crore to the Konkani Bhasha Mandal.
 He is an atheist.

 He is a Saraswat Brahmin but has been vocal about his anti-caste opinions on multiple occasions.
 He thus started the Samata Andolan, a movement to work against Saraswat organization.
 He has also been accused of hurting religious sentiments.

 Naik was also part of organisations and civil society movements such as Lokshakti.
 He also founded and convened the Dakshinayan Abhiyan in Goa.